How much does it cost?

 Next we make a course for Tintamarre Island.
 This island is part of the marine reserve and a quick stop here for some swimming with sea turtles is an experience to never forget.
 To note is that the water here is always calm and perfect for those a bit nervous about swimming.

-Feeling Thirsty ?
+Feeling Thirsty and Hungry?

 Back to the undersea world.
 Next on the trip is Creole Rock, two minutes in the middle of the Bay of Grand Case, the marine reserves best kept secret.
 Shallow water and sea life abound.
 This is THE spot to snorkel on the island.